cbeck4-maryville/JenkinsAssignment/README.md

 This is for running a seeecond test, just to be sure

 This is for a test.
-Github -> Jenkins -> Nexus
+Github -> Jenkins -> Nexus wish me luck!